dsmsuite/dsmsuite.github.io/user_guide_dotnet.md

 | exceptions                    | Contains information about any exceptions that occured during the analysis.          |
 | dataModelActions              | Contains all actions on the data model like load, save and registration.             |
 | dataModelRelationsNotResolved | Contains queried relations that could not be resolved.                               |

-The user messages log shows what percentage of the relations could be resolved.
-This is an indication of the reliability of the dependency model.

 [back](user_guide)